Terminal Facilities

 Apron: Open

-Services: Water, power (600 amps, 480v, 3 phase), phones, lights, garbage, fuel, lubes, bunkering, stores, cranes, environmental services.
+Services: Fresh Water, power (600 amps, 480v, 3 phase), phones, lights, garbage, fuel, lubes, bunkering, stores, cranes, environmental services.

 Storage: Port log yard (log dumping/rafting), surge area, limited covered warehouse storage.